 After about a whole week of a nail-biting waiting game, the final process itself at the airport ended up being quite anti-climactic.
 Once you arrive, you’re forced to wait in nothing resembling a formal line for your passport to be stamped.
 The both on the farthest right will take care of the visas on arrival (they’re usually closed so you have to walk up to it and request staff to wake up and drive their agent over from home).

-Some random guy will then arrive and take your passport and LOI to an invisible back room, while you wait outside for probably a good 30-45 minutes.
+Some random guy will then walk over out of nowhere and take your passport and LOI to an unseen back room, while you wait outside for probably a good 30-45 minutes.
 Then he’ll come back out with your new shiny visa in your passport, asking you to pay.